sheyiphunmi/ORF-Finder-A-Python-Code-for-Finding-Open-Reading-Frames/README.md

 where:

 * <genome_file_name>: The name of the FASTA file containing the genome sequence.
 * <genetic_code_file_name>: The name of the text file containing the genetic code table.
-The first line of the file is expected to have the start codons seperated by space abd the third line is expected to have the stop codons seperated by space
+The first line of the file is expected to have the start codons seperated by space and the third line is expected to have the stop codons seperated by space
 * <min_len_threshold>: The minimum ORF length threshold (optional).
 * <max_len_threshold>: The maximum ORF length threshold (optional).